joshbrew/HEG_ESP32/HEG_WIFI_BLE/README.txt

 HEG serial commands:
 't' - Turns sensor on, you'll see a data stream if the sensor is isolated, as in contacting your skin and not exposed to ambient light.
-'f' - Sensor off
+'f' - Sensor off.
+'W' - Reset WiFi to default access point mode (wipes saved credentials).
 'b' - Toggle BLE mode, this resets the device to start in BLE mode, so you have to enter 'b' again through the serial or BLE connection to switch back to WiFi.
-'R' - hard resets the ESP32
+'R' - hard resets the ESP32.
-'s' - soft resets the sensor data
+'s' - soft resets the sensor data.
 'u' - toggles USB data stream.
 'p' - really basic pIR setting.
 Just turns the LEDs off as the photodiode picks up radiant heat from your body.
 '0','1','2','3' - Changes ADC channel the device reads, in the case of multiple light sensors.
 '5' - Read differential between A0 and A1 on ADS1115 to reduce noise (e.g. connect A1 to signal ground).
-'6' - Read differential between A2 and A3 on ADS1115
+'6' - Read differential between A2 and A3 on ADS1115.
-'D' - toggles ADC debugging (serial only)
+'D' - toggles ADC debugging (serial only).
-'L' - toggles LED ambient cancellation
+'L' - toggles LED ambient light cancellation .
+'T' - LED/PD test function.
+Not finished, easier to just check the 't' output real quick.
 //'A' - BUGGED - toggles ADC error catching (if experiencing major fluctuations in data)

 With extra sensors: